workerholic/workerholic.github.io/_includes/story.md

 {: .center}
 ![efficiency_algorithms_benchmark](/img/efficiency_algorithms_benchmark_1.png){:width="400"}

-As shown in the above diagram, it took 242 seconds for Sidekiq to enqueue and process every job by using its random polling algorithm.
+As shown in the above diagram, it took 242 seconds for Sidekiq to process every job by using its random polling algorithm.
 We decided to start with a simple and dynamic algorithm: evenly-balancing workers.

 #### Evenly balanced workers